PHP explode function explained in plain English

 We will get the following result.

-By setting the limit argument to two, we see that the string is splitted in two parts.
+By setting the limit argument to 2, we see that the string is split in two parts.

 Get the query string from an URL